-Romania’s second city of Cluj-Napoca, de facto capital of Transylvania, is home to 2012 champions CFR, and local rivals Universitatea, or ‘U’.
-While ‘U’ can claim a better long-term pedigree, placed sixth in Romania’s all-time league records, CFR have enjoyed more recent success thanks to the arrival of entrepreneur Árpád Pászkány in 2001.
+Romania’s second city of Cluj-Napoca, de facto capital of Transylvania, is home to 2019 champions CFR and local rivals Universitatea, or ‘U’.
+Until recent financial upheavals saw ‘U’ lose their top-flight status, even their name, their long-term pedigree overshadowed the railwaymen of CFR.
+That all changed once entrepreneur Árpád Pászkány took over the Feroviarii in 2002.

-Both CFR (‘che-eff-airr’) and ‘U’ were founded in the early 20th century.
+Both CFR (‘chef-fair-rei’) and ‘U’ were founded in the early 20th century.
 CFR is the acronym for the local railways, with which the club has always been associated.